snmvarun/pwncollege_varun/02-Pondering-Paths/02-Pondering-Paths.md

 How to execute a file stored in a directory using a relative path to that directory.

 ## explicit relative path, from /
+Previously, your relative path was "naked": it directly specified the directory to descend into from the current directory.
+In this level, we're going to explore more explicit relative paths.

+In most operating systems, including Linux, every directory has two implicit entries that you can reference in paths: . and ...
+The first, ., refers right to the same directory, so the following absolute paths are all identical to each other:

+/challenge
+/challenge/.
+/challenge/./././././././././
+/./././challenge/././
+The following relative paths are also all identical to each other:

+challenge
+./challenge
+./././challenge
+challenge/.
+Of course, if your current working directory is /, the above relative paths are equivalent to the above absolute paths.

+This challenge will get you using . in your relative paths.
+Get ready!

 ### Solve
 **Flag: pwn.college{Qn3kvVpVTEtmSjUz09EOplkz9bR.QXwUTN0wyNwAzNzEzW}**